Treats cancer of the blood, bone, lung, breast, head, or neck. Also treats rheumatoid arthritis and psoriasis.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to methotrexate or if you are breastfeeding.
-You should not use this medicine for arthritis or psoriasis if you are pregnant, or if you have liver disease or certain problems with your blood or immune system.
-Make sure your doctor knows if you drink alcohol of any kind on a regular basis.
+You should not receive this medicine if you have had an allergic reaction to methotrexate, or if you are breastfeeding.
+You should not use this medicine for arthritis or psoriasis if you are pregnant, if you have liver disease, if you have blood problems (such as anemia), or if you have a weak immune system.

 How to Use This Medicine